michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 https://gallery.cortanaintelligence.com/Experiment/N-Grams-and-Clustering-Find-similar-companies-Scoring-Exp-2

-* In the AML workflow I selected desired columns with `Select Columns in Dataset` module to get 'Category' and 'Assignment' (cluster assignment as an integer from 0 to number of centroids I specified at the beginning).
+Just to highlight, n the AML workflow I selected my desired columns for the confusion matrix with `Select Columns in Dataset` module to get 'Category' and 'Assignment' (cluster assignment as an integer from 0 to number of centroids I specified at the beginning).

 ### Step 2 First Way